tryigit/EnableVulkan/README.md

 > Vip Driver users (A660+) do not need to use this module.
 Boot based vulkan is enabled and supported.

 > [!TIP]
-> Recommended if you have a Snapdragon 888 or better processor.
+> Just according to the tests of some telegram users.
+Recommended if you have a Snapdragon 888 or better processor.

 # Enable Vulkan
 Enables Vulkan support for Android 10 and above.
 Dynamic installation and information based on Android version.